If a game designer wants an NPC to be invulnerable, they'd better make sure that it truly is.

 In earlier versions, it was possible to tin Death, removing him from the game permanently.
 Eating the contents of the tin was instantly fatal.

 NetHack also gives us the Mail Daemon, a creature that delivers messages from other players watching you online.
 It appears and disappears within the span of one turn and, therefore, can't normally be interacted with at all, much less killed.
-So, naturally, sufficiently Crazy-Prepared players have found a way to kill it, preventing further messages from being delivered.
-To do this, the player needs to stone-to-flesh a statue of a mail daemon, which is not something that occurs naturally but needs to be wished for, and to kill the resulting daemon in one turn as it otherwise disappears with a cry of "I'm late!".
+So, naturally, sufficiently Crazy-Prepared players have found a way to kill it.
+To do this, the player needs to wish for a statue of a mail daemon, cast stone-to-flesh on it and to kill the resulting daemon in one turn before it disappears with a cry of "I'm late!"

 The first Valkyrie Profile game has Brahms, Lord of Vampires.
 You are not supposed to beat him.
 If you do through luck, Level Grinding, or cheating, the game just deposits you back into the Overworld without ever mentioning it again, and the game pretends that you had chosen the "don't fight him" option.
 He appears again in the Bonus Dungeon, but by that time you are expected to be strong enough to match him.